-Today, as Baliff’s ongoing collaborator and National Science Foundation (NSF) sub-grantee, Hinkle also works with UVM fish biologist Alicia Ebert to extend what she’s learned about signal molecules and growth to intact organisms.
+Today, as Baliff’s collaborator and National Science Foundation (NSF) sub-grantee, Hinkle also works with UVM fish biologist Alicia Ebert to extend what she’s learned about signal molecules and growth to intact organisms.

 “This has been a tremendous opportunity for me to continue sophisticated research in collaboration with two high-profile labs,” she says.

 Currently, Hinkle, Ballif, and Ebert are examining the effects of Discoidin, CUB and LCCL domain-containing proteins (DCBLDs) on neural retina development in zebrafish.
 “We know that in the absence of DCBLD2, neuronal defects occur,” she says.
 “Now, we hope to elucidate the mechanisms behind that, and the ramifications.”